apache/tomcat/modules/manager2/manager2-design.md

   `table-layout:auto` any extra table width flows into the only wrapping column, keeping rows to one or two lines for information density.
   Charts re-flow to a single column; row actions move into an overflow (kebab) menu; form fields and modals go full width.
+- The side navigation is an icons-only 60 px rail at all widths where it is shown; in landscape viewports it pops out at full width and label on hover/focus as a fixed flyout that never resizes the view (see §5.1).
 - Accessibility (WCAG 2.1 AA): semantic landmarks, visible focus states, keyboard-operable modals/drawers (focus trap, `Esc` closes), `aria-live="polite"` toasts, live chart updates announced at reduced